microsoft/fluentui/packages/react-components/MIGRATION-NOTES.md

 ### Brand ramp updated

-The brand colors have were updated to match the latest design.
+The brand colors have been updated to match the latest design guidelines.

 For more details, please check [microsoft/fluentui#20140](https://github.com/microsoft/fluentui/pull/20140).